 These considerations eliminated all free VPN services from our recommendations, but our value pick gives great protection for less than a latte a month for a year.
-All of our picks also offer some form of free trial or a no-hassle 30-day (or in the case of CyberGhost, 45-day) money back guarantees.
+All of our picks also offer some form of a free trial or a no-hassle 30-day (or in the case of CyberGhost, 45-day) money-back guarantee.

-Good VPN services are transparent about what sets their features apart, so we looked for evidence that backed up claims of faster speeds, better protection, no-logs, and so on.
+Good VPN services are transparent about what sets their features apart, so we looked for evidence that backed up claims of faster speeds, better protection, no logs, and so on.
 Since VPNs are new to some people, good customer service is critical.
-Nearly all of our picks offer 24/7 live chat support and the one that doesn’t, Proton VPN, makes up for it with their in-depth privacy protection and fast speeds.
+Nearly all of our picks offer 24/7 live chat support and the one that doesn’t, Proton VPN, makes up for it with its in-depth privacy protection and fast speeds.

 Best Overall: Private Internet Access